- Capital Legacy

-The reason being, that an Estate may be solvent, but not liquid enough to pay for all the legal fees.
-It may then happen that Executor must sell some of the assets to cover the legal costs.
+The reason being, that an Estate may be solvent, but not liquid enough to pay for all the legal and other fees required to wind up your Estate.
+It may then happen that the Executor must sell some of the assets to cover the legal costs.

 A SOLVENT ESTATE:

 To determine if your Estate is solvent, you must deduct your liabilities from your assets.
 If the total of your assets is more than your liabilities, then your Estate is solvent.

 An Estate is liquid if there is enough money available to pay for the legal costs associated with dying.
 If there is not enough money to cover your legal costs, your Estate is illiquid and the Executor of your Estate may have to sell some of your assets to pay for the winding up of your Estate.

 This is the industry standard fee charged by the Executor or assisting professional to wind up your Estate.
 A maximum of 3.5% + VAT of the value of your Estate will be charged.
 An Estate worth R3 Million will pay, for example, approximately R120 750 in fees.
 In terms of South African Law, Executors may charge 3,5% (plus VAT) of the gross Estate and 6% (plus VAT) of any income into the Estate after death.

 This is the fee charged by the Conveyancing Attorney when property needs to be transferred.
 Fees are calculated on a sliding scale depending on the value of your house as determined by an assessor.
 A home worth R1 850 000 being transferred to a Beneficiary could cost the Estate R30 544 in fees.